splunk/splunk-ansible/docs/advanced/default.yml.spec.md

     * Default: null

     register_search_address: <str>
     * Register the host or IP that clustered Search Heads use to contact this indexer before Splunk starts.
 An explicit value becomes Ansible-managed. `auto` selects a non-empty `SPLUNK_HOSTNAME` and then the system FQDN only when no unmanaged effective value exists.
-Ownership records the last managed value; a different effective customer value is preserved and stale ownership is relinquished. `absent` removes only a current value that still matches that ownership record.
+Ownership records the last managed value; a different effective customer value is preserved and stale ownership is relinquished.
+An empty ownership record is treated as unowned. `absent` removes only a current value that still matches a valid ownership record.
 Undefined, null, and empty values leave configuration unmanaged.
     * Default: null

   multisite_master: